 Start of social housing in The Netherlands

 In the second half of the 19th century, the Amsterdam slums were destroyed.
-What was to become the first private housing corporations of The Netherlands, started large social housing projects to build houses just for the lower working class.
+What was to become the first private housing corporations of The Netherlands, started large social housing projects to build houses just for the working class.